jotavare/42-resources/README.md

 - [P2P - Evaluation - 03](https://youtu.be/_GgfLzcgNvQ) - What to do during the evaluation? `Youtube`
 - [P2P - Evaluation - 04](https://youtu.be/hzMe_CDM8ug) - What to do after the evaluation? (as evaluated student) `Youtube`
 - [The Art Of Peer-Evaluation](https://elearning.intra.42.fr/notions/c-piscine-the-pedagogy/subnotions/piscine-c-the-pedagogy-document-peer-correcting/pdfs/The%20Art%20Of%20Peer-Evaluation) - Peer-to-Peer evaluation state of mind & rules you should know. `PDF`
-- [Character Counter](https://wordcounter.net/character-count) - Write 42 comments with more than 180 characters in corrections. `Achivement`

 - - - -